-While capabilities [25] and access control lists [14, 30] extend the traditional Unix access model to provide finer-grained controls, they do not prevent untrusted applications from causing damage.
+Although capabilities [26] and access control lists [15, 32] extend the traditional Unix access model to provide finer-grained controls, they do not prevent untrusted applications from causing damage.
 Instead, we may use mechanisms based on system call interception or system call interposition to prevent damage from successful intrusions.

-Janus by Goldberg et al. [19] is one of the first system call interception tools.
-It uses the ptrace and ptrace mechanisms.
-Wagner states that ptrace is not a suitable interface for system call interception, e.g., race conditions in the interface allow an adversary to completely escape the sandbox [33].
-The original Janus implementation has several drawbacks: Applications are not allowed to change their working directory or call chroot because Janus can not keep track of the application's changed state.
-Janus has evolved significantly over time and its latest version uses a hybrid approach similar to Systrace to get direct control of system call processing in the operating system [17].
+Janus, by Goldberg et al. [20], is one of the first system call interception tools.
+It uses the ptrace and /proc mechanisms.
+Wagner states that ptrace is not a suitable interface for system call interception, e.g., race conditions in the interface allow an adversary to completely escape the sandbox [37].
+The original Janus implementation has several drawbacks: Applications are not allowed to change their working directory or call chroot because Janus cannot keep track of the application's changed state.
+Janus has evolved significantly over time and its latest version uses a hybrid approach similar to Systrace to get direct control of system call processing in the operating system [18].

-One particularly difficult problem in application confinement are symlinks, which can be used to redirect filesystem access almost arbitrarily.
-Garfinkel introduces safe calling sequences that do not follow any symlinks.
+One particularly difficult problem in application confinement is symlinks, which redirect filesystem access almost arbitrarily.
+Garfinkel introduces safe calling sequences that do not follow any symlinks [18].
 The approach uses an extension to the open system call that is specific to the Linux operating system but breaks any application that accesses filenames containing symlinks.
 Systrace solves this problem using filename normalization and argument replacement.
 Currently, Janus does not address intrusion detection, auditing or policy generation.

-Jain and Sekar [23] offer another fairly complete treatment of system call interposition.
+Jain and Sekar [24] offer another fairly complete treatment of system call interposition.
 On some systems their implementation is based on ptrace and suffers the problems mentioned above.
 Furthermore, they do not address the problem of naming ambiguities that may result in policy circumvention.
 Because C++ is used as their policy language, creating comprehensive policies is difficult.
 Systrace, on the other hand, supports automatic and interactive policy generation which allows us to create policies quickly even in very complex environments.

-Other systems that use mechanisms like system call interception are Cerb [13], Consh [2], MAPbox [1] and Subterfugue [12].
+Other systems that use mechanisms like system call interception are BlueBox [10], Cerb [14], Consh [2], MAPbox [1] and Subterfugue [13].

-Peterson et al. present a general-purpose system call API for confinement of untrusted programs [27].
+Peterson et al. present a general-purpose system call API for confinement of untrusted programs [28].
 The API is flexible but has no provisions for recording audit trails or intrusion detection.
 Furthermore, specifying security policies is labor intensive as the sandbox needs to be programmed into applications.

-Domain Type Enforcement [4, 34] is a kernel-level approach to restrict system access for all processes depending on their individual domains.
+Domain Type Enforcement [3, 38] is a kernel-level approach to restrict system access for all processes depending on their individual domains.
 A complete DTE implementation requires extensive changes to the operating system and does not automatically extend to new subsystems.
 Because policies are locked down on system start, users may not create individual policies.
 In contrast to Systrace, DTE domains do not differentiate between users.
 We feel that system call interposition offers higher flexibility as it allows us to design and create a simple system that also addresses policy generation, audit trails, intrusion detection, etc.

-The security architecture for the Flask microkernel

-emphasizes policy flexibility and rejects the system call interception mechanism claiming inherent limitations that restrict policy flexibility [31].
+The security architecture for the Flask microkernel emphasizes policy flexibility and rejects the system call interception mechanism claiming inherent limitations that restrict policy flexibility [34].
 Instead, the Flask system assigns security identifiers to every object and employs a security server for policy decisions and an object server for policy enforcement.
-However, Flask does not consider application confinement and provides no support for auditing or intrusion detection.
+However, Systrace uses a hybrid design that allows us to overcome the traditional limitations of system call interception; see Section 6.